Why Chimney Flashing is One of Your Chimney’s Most Critical Components

 The best way to keep your flashing working as it should is to have it looked at as part of an annual chimney inspection.
 CSIA-certified inspectors can quickly tell if your flashing needs repair or replacement.
 You can do periodic inspections yourself, checking for loose areas, warping, rust, gaps, and faulty seals.
 Having your chimney flashing repaired or replaced isn’t a complicated or expensive job, but it’s a task that can save you thousands on chimney repair and home repair bills.
 Don’t let “out of sight, out of mind” flashing make you go out of your mind paying for huge repairs that easily could have been prevented.

-Is your chimney flashing in need of repair or replacement?
 Is it time to schedule an annual chimney inspection for your entire chimney system?
 Felgemacher Masonry & Chimney has served the greater Buffalo, NY, and Rochester, NY, regions for more than 60 years with trusted chimney repair, chimney sweeping, and chimney inspection services.

 Keep your chimney safe by calling (716) 907-4914 in the Buffalo area or (585) 308-4914 in and around Rochester.